1988 Goodyear NASCAR 500: Race summary

-The race was marred by a multi-car crash at around lap 80 in turns 3 and 4 involving 8 cars, including the Ford Thunderbird of Dick Johnson and Grice who, after struggling with no brakes in his charge through the field, ran into the wreck at speed, heavily damaging both his and Johnson's cars in the process as it was the No. 17 Thunderbird that he hit.
+The race was marred by a multi-car crash at around lap 80 in turns 3 and 4 involving eight cars, including the Ford Thunderbird of Dick Johnson and Grice who, after struggling with no brakes in his charge through the field, ran into the wreck at speed, heavily damaging both his and Johnson's cars in the process as it was the No. 17 Thunderbird that he hit.
 Grice suffered a broken collarbone as a result of the high speed accident, while both his and Johnson's cars were write-offs.

 The fastest man at the Thunderdome, Neil Bonnett, won the race by less than a second from a fast closing Bobby Allison who benefited from a late race yellow flag pit stop which allowed him to change all four tyres without losing a lap.
-The Alabama Gang members dominated the race with Dave Marcis finishing 3rd giving the USA a 1–2–3 result and the trio finishing 2 laps clear of 4th placed Glen Steurer driving a Monte Carlo.
-In fact, the top 10 finishers were Americans, proving that experience in this form or racing was paramount.
-The first Australian to finish was the Monte Carlo of Robin Best who finished 13 laps down in 11th place.
+The Alabama Gang members dominated the race with Dave Marcis finishing 3rd giving the USA a 1–2–3 result and the trio finishing two laps clear of 4th placed Glen Steurer driving a Monte Carlo.
+In fact, the top 10 finishers were Americans, proving that experience in this form of racing was paramount.
+The first Australian to finish was the Monte Carlo of Robin Best, who finished 13 laps down in 11th place.

 Only 15 of the 32 car field finished the race.

 Bonnett's win earned him A$59,000 (US$42,000).